100 Notable alumni of

 -

-Enrico Colantoni is a Canadian actor and director, best known for portraying Elliot DiMauro in the sitcom Just Shoot Me!, Keith Mars on the television series Veronica Mars, Louis Utz on the short-lived sitcom Hope & Gloria, crime lord Carl Elias on Person of Interest, and Sergeant Greg Parker on the television series Flashpoint.
-He has also had supporting roles in such films as The Wrong Guy, Galaxy Quest, A.I.
+Enrico Colantoni is a Canadian actor and director, known for portraying Mathesar in Galaxy Quest, Elliot DiMauro in the sitcom Just Shoot Me!, Keith Mars on the television series Veronica Mars, Louis Utz on the short-lived sitcom Hope & Gloria, crime lord Carl Elias on Person of Interest, and Sergeant Greg Parker on the television series Flashpoint.
+He has also had supporting roles in such films as The Wrong Guy, A.I.
 Artificial Intelligence, Contagion, and A Beautiful Day in the Neighborhood, and guest appearances on Monk, Numb3rs, Party Down, Stargate SG-1, and Bones.
-He also starred as Allen Conner in Remedy and played Laura Hollis's father in season three of the online web series Carmilla and on TV program ‘Allegience’
+He also starred as Allen Conner in Remedy, played Laura Hollis's father in season three of the online web series Carmilla, and played Vincent Brambilla on TV program Allegiance.
+On the stage, he also acted in the off-Broadway play Fear at the Lucille Lortel Theatre.

 -